rbngtm1/docker-guidance/README.md

     4 You have 2 copies of dependencies, you can delete node_modules folder 5 After you fix the duplicate dependencies, your docker build -f Dockerfile.dev . will work much faster
 #### Starting the Container
+    1 After docker buid -f Dockerfile.dev, docker run -p 3000:3000 CONTAINER_ID from earlier command you will see the development server start up but you will not see the changes in webpage by change in code.
+#### Docker Volumes
+    1 Helps in mapping the folders inside a container with folders outside a container 2 Try docker run -p 3000:3000 -v $(pwd):/app CONTAINER_ID